mister-abdurahman/node-documentation/note.md

 is an Object Data Modeling library for mongodba nd nodejs providign a higher level of bstraction

+NB: methods that are available on model.prototype (in the docs) are only accesible on an instance model document rather than on the model itself.

 # Back-end Architecture:

 We use MVC (most popular), one of the majo use of MVC is to separate business logic from application logic.